davidroyer/vue2-editor/README.md

 </script>
 ```

-### Custom Modules Implementation - Version 2
+### Version 2 - Custom Modules Implementation

 1. Import your custom modules
 2. Use the `customModules` prop to declare an array of module(s).
-3. Add the necessary configuration in the `editorOptions` object under modules as seen below
+3. Add the necessary configuration for those modules in the `editorOptions` object under modules as seen below

 ```html
 <template>